Simon Abney-Hastings, 15th Earl of Loudoun: Ancestry and the royal succession

-Through his grandmother Barbara Huddleston Abney-Hastings, 13th Countess of Loudoun, he is directly descended from, and heir-general of, George Plantagenet, 1st Duke of Clarence, brother of Edward IV and Richard III.
+Through his grandmother Barbara Abney-Hastings, 13th Countess of Loudoun, he is descended from, and heir-general of, George Plantagenet, 1st Duke of Clarence, brother of Edward IV and Richard III.

-In 2004, the documentary Britain's Real Monarch repeated the claim that Michael Abney-Hastings, as the senior descendant of George Plantagenet, 1st Duke of Clarence, was the rightful King of England.
+In 2004, the documentary Britain's Real Monarch repeated the claim that his father the 14th Earl, as the senior descendant of the Duke of Clarence, was the rightful King of England.
 This argument hinges on the claim that Edward IV was illegitimate.
-Simon Abney-Hastings, following his father's death, would have become the rightful monarch of England under this alternative path of succession, rather than Elizabeth II, and would be the current monarch rather than Charles III.
-Abney-Hastings has recognized his right to inherit the throne of England.
-However, he has stated he is a loyal supporter of the late Queen and her eldest son.
+This claim (were it valid) would have passed to Loudoun on his father's death.
+Loudoun has recognised the claim but has stated he is a loyal supporter of the late Queen Elizabeth II and the current monarch King Charles III.
 He was invited to the coronation of King Charles III, notwithstanding the competing claim being occasionally discussed by some media sources.